Haudhi/Haudhi/README.md

 ## A passionately curious Software Engineer

-Currently exploring the fascinating world of Machine Learning.
+A data enthusiast currently exploring the fascinating world of Machine Learning.
 Looking forward to collaborate with you.

 ## 🖥️ Languages